apioo/fusio-docs/docs/backend/api/action/worker-php-local.md

-# Worker PHP
+# Worker PHP Local

-The Worker-PHP executes the provided PHP code at the remote worker.
+The Worker-PHP-Local executes the provided PHP code on the Fusio instance.
+It has the exact same behaviour as the remote Worker PHP but executes the PHP code on the server where Fusio runs.
+This simplifies using the worker since you don`t need to set up a dedicated worker instance but be aware that this allows to execute arbitrary PHP code on your server.
+If you dont like this behaviour you can always exclude this action through the config.
 More information about the worker at: https://github.com/apioo/fusio-worker-php

 ## Example